Juakata/ToDoList-JS/README.md

 # ToDoList-JS

-> This project is a Todo List built with JavaScript.
-You can add projects and in each project you can add several tasks that have a priority, dueDate, title and description.
+> This project is a To-Do List app built with JavaScript.
+You can add projects and tasks, and then label them with a priority level, due date, title, and description.

 ![library](https://user-images.githubusercontent.com/11781597/71129502-362df480-21b5-11ea-8f7e-cc78d4383143.png)